 Most people with tapeworms don't feel anything.
 It can take months or years to notice any signs of a tapeworm.
 They can include:

 Sometimes, a person can feel a piece of the worm coming out through the anus or see it in their feces.

 There are different types of tapeworm.
 One (fish tapeworm) can cause anemia because it absorbs vitamin B12, which helps make red blood cells.
 This can lead someone to feel tired, short of breath, or notice other signs of anemia.
 In severe cases of B12 deficiency, a person can have numbness or other problems with their nervous system.
 Getting rid of the tapeworm usually makes vitamin B12 levels normal again.

 The eggs of another type of tapeworm (pork tapeworm) can hatch into larvae in the intestine.
 These larvae go through the intestinal wall and enter the bloodstream.
 From there they can travel to different organs in the body, such as muscles, eyes, or brain, where they form cysts.
 This disease is known as cysticercosis.
 It is rare in the United States, but common in many developing countries.

 With cysticercosis, a person might develop lumps under the skin.
 If the cysts are in the brain, someone might have seizures.
-If the cysts are in the eyes, it can cause vision problems.
-Cysts in the heart can lead to an abnormal heartbeat.
-Cysts in the spine might cause weakness or trouble walking.
+Cysts in the eyes can cause vision problems; cysts in the heart can lead to an abnormal heartbeat; and cysts in the spine might cause weakness or trouble walking.